-77. The regular receipt of adequate and appropriate MI is beneficial in helping the board ensure that the firm can discharge its responsibilities fully under Paragraph 12(1)(h) of Schedule 3.
+- 77. The regular receipt of adequate and appropriate MI is beneficial in helping the board ensure that the firm can discharge its responsibilities fully under Paragraph 12(1)(h) of Schedule 3. - 78.
+The MI provided to the board must include, as a minimum: - (a) the number of internal disclosures received by the MLRO or a Nominated Officer; - (b) the number of external disclosures reported onward to the FIS;

-78. The MI provided to the board must include, as a minimum:
+- (d) the nature of the disclosures.

-- (a) the number of internal disclosures received by the MLRO or a Nominated Officer; - (b) the number of external disclosures reported onward to the FIS; - (c) an indication of the length of time taken by the MLRO or Nominated Officer in deciding whether or not to externalise an internal disclosure; and - (d) the nature of the disclosures. - 13.17.
+13.17.
 Record Keeping